-Leidos’s Military & Veterans Health Solutions Operation is seeking a Desk Officer (Life Scientist) to work with the Department of Defense (DoD) HIV/AIDS Prevention Program (DHAPP) in San Diego, CA.
+Leidos’s Military & Veterans Health Solutions Group is seeking a Desk Officer (Life Scientist) to work with the Department of Defense (DoD) HIV/AIDS Prevention Program (DHAPP) in San Diego, CA.

 The Desk Officer will be responsible to coordinate all US-partner military HIV/AIDS prevention activities under the direction of the Country Team Leader of the countries assigned.
 This includes but is not limited to project management, liaising, advising, planning, organizing, monitoring, data monitoring, evaluating and collecting, and evaluating of project progress.
 The incumbent will collaborate and coordinate with the DHAPP Team and Team Lead, the USG HQ staff from various agencies (USAID, CDC) mission colleagues of all USG implementing agencies, in-country colleagues, host-country military officials, and with non-government organizations (NGO) and Universities where applicable.

 The Desk Officer will exercise independent judgment and formal decision making authority to 1) provide policy and technical input in the development of appropriate HIV prevention, care and treatment strategies, 2) serve as a contact point for all matters related to US-host military HIV/AIDS issues, 3) work with USG and NGO partners to implement the HIV/AIDS prevention plan, 4) represent the USG, DoD, and DHAPP in coordinating HIV/AIDS prevention in-country efforts with other donors and collaborators, 5) participate in policy making and technical discussions with decision makers from host-country government on HIV/AIDS issues as appropriate.

 Specific Duties and responsibilities of the DHAPP Desk Officer will include but are not limited to the following:

 1. Understand the country and military HIV epidemiology, medical capabilities, and HIV policies.